Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Regularity theory for the elliptic problem

-To show the regularity of a weak solution to \eqref{eq:weak2} with $\tha=0$ and of the associated pressure we apply the method of differences as in \cite{AceAmConGho2021}.
+To show the regularity of a weak solution to \eqref{eq:weak2} with $\tha=0$ and of the associated pressure we apply the method of difference quotients as in \cite{AceAmConGho2021}.
 It can be followed almost line by line.
-The only difference appears in obtaining the regularity at the boundary in tangent direction since our parameter $\lambda$ is complex.
-We test the weak formulation of the equation \eqref{eq:weak2} by the complex conjugate $\overline{D^{-h}_k(\zeta^2D^h_k v)}$.
-The estimates from above of the terms on the right hand side are done as in \cite{AceAmConGho2021}.
-The terms that should provide an information, i.e.
+The only difference is in obtaining regularity at the boundary in the tangent direction since our parameter $\talpha$ is complex.
+We present here the main idea of this estimate in the case that we deal with the flat portion of the boundary.
+Let $x_0\in\partial\Omega$, $r>0$, $U:=B(x_0,r)$, $2U:=B(x_0,2r)$ be such that $\partial\Omega\cap 2U$ is a subset of a hyperplane perpendicular to $e_d$.
+We test the weak formulation of the equation \eqref{eq:weak2} by the complex conjugate $\overline{D^{-h}_k(\zeta^2D^h_k v)}$, where $\zeta\in{\cal D}(2U)$, $\zeta\geq\chi_{U}$ is a cut-off function that localizes our consideration to the neighborhood of the flat boundary and $D^{h}_k$ is a difference quotient of size $h\ne 0$ taken in the direction $e_k$ parallel to the boundary, i.e., $D^h_k v(x)=(v(x+he_k)-v(x))/h$ for $x\in\R^d$.
+We can follow the computation in the section (i) of the proof of \cite[Theorem~4.5]{AceAmConGho2021} almost line by line to get

-can be treated as follows.
-On the left hand side there appears the term $I_1+\tilde\alpha I_2$ which satisfies